Where do you find your design inspiration?

-I’m always intrigued by clever use of materiality and luxurious textures.
+I’m always intrigued by the clever use of materiality and luxurious textures.
 The initial spark of inspiration can come from a pattern or colour seen in nature to architectural and graphic art.
 It’s all about different elements coming together to form a composition.
-I find that mixing raw, organic components with refined classic detailing, playing with scale of pattern and rich colour combinations can lead to an exciting, and truly original design.
+I find that mixing raw, organic components with refined classic detailing, playing with the scale of the pattern and rich colour combinations can lead to an exciting, and truly original design.

 How would you define your decorating style?

 My aesthetic is about mixology.
 Always something old and something new, raw and refined, masculine and feminine.
 The tension of opposites, the juxtaposition of seemingly dichotomous things interests me very much.
 That combination is sexy and unexpected.